dask/dask-ml/docs/source/joblib.rst

 used by the Scikit Learn community.
 As of version 0.10.0 it contains a plugin mechanism to allow Joblib code to use other parallel frameworks to execute computations.
-The ``dask.distributed`` scheduler implements such a plugin in the ``distributed.joblib`` module and registers it appropriately with Joblib.
+The ``dask.distributed`` scheduler implements such a plugin in the ``distributed.joblib`` module and registers it appropriately with Joblib when imported.
 As a result, any joblib code (including many scikit-learn algorithms) will run on the distributed scheduler if you enclose it in a context manager as follows:

 .. code-block:: python